oberhauserg/PioneerRocketry/README.md

 2. Open the src\Sketch\Sketch.ino file with the Arduino IDE
 3. Go to File > Preferences
 4. Change the "Sketchbook Location" to the file you downloaded
 5. You should be able to compile the program now!
 YAY!
+(You may have to restart the IDE)